The Agafonov and Schnorr-Stimm theorems for probabilistic automata: The Schnorr-Stimm theorem for probabilistic gamblers

 \section{The Schnorr-Stimm theorem for probabilistic gamblers}

-Finally, we establish the Schnorr-Stimm theorem for probabilistic finite-state automata.
+In this last section, we establish the Schnorr-Stimm theorem for probabilistic finite-state automata.
 The definition of probabilistic ($\mu$-)gambler is the same as the definition of deterministic ($\mu$-)gambler except that it is based on PFAs instead of DFAs.
-In this setting, the quantities $\capital(\G,w)$ become random variables. \\
+In this setting, the quantities $\capital(\G,w)$ become random variables.

 \begin{theorem}[Schnorr-Stimm theorem for PFAs] For $X \in A^\omega$ and $\mu$ a Bernoulli measure, the following are equivalent. \item[(i)] $X$ is $\mu$-normal. \item[(ii)] Any probabilistic $\mu$-gambler $\G$ betting on~$X$ loses almost surely. \end{theorem}